Taller-de-Programacion-1-1C2024-GRUPO1/TP-Jazz-Jackrabbit-2/documentation/user_manual.md

 2. **Instant Health Restore**:
    - Press `F2` to instantly restore your health to its maximum.
 Keep the action going without fear of getting knocked out!

-3. **Invincibility**:
+3. **God Mode**:
-   - Press `F3` to become invincible!
+   - Press `F3` to become literaly god!
 You are practically untouchable with this cheat activated.

 4. **Instant Respawn**:
    - Press `F4` to instantly respawn at a safe location.
 Get back into the action without delay!